Babies switched at birth: As a literary plot device

+In the 1984 film Once Upon a Time in America, a criminal gang switches the newborn boy of a police chief to extort him into not breaking a labor strike.
+While they offer to reveal who the real chief's son is, they have actually lost the information.

+In the 1990 novel Good Omens, the baby Antichrist is supposed to be switched with the son of the American ambassador to Britain, but due to a mix-up with a third baby, he actually grows up with ordinary middle-class parents in a small village, free of the interference of Heaven and Hell.

 Possibly the most complex storyline involving the switched-at-birth plot device ran simultaneously on All My Children and One Life to Live, from March 2004 to February 2005.
 Involved were All My Childrens Bianca Montgomery and Babe Chandler, and One Life to Lives Kelly Cramer Buchanan, as well as many other characters.

 In the manga/anime Kakkou no Iinazuke, Nagi Umino, whose biological parents are hotel tycoons; and Erika Amano, whose biological parents are owners of a local diner, are actually accidentally switched at birth.
 When they become older, their parents agree to have the two engaged.

 In an Indian film named Ala Vaikunthapurramuloo, an employee switches his son Raj with his rich employer's son Bantu at birth.
 Knowing this after 25 years, the grownup Bantu joins the company without revealing his real identity to his biological parents to solve their problems and ends up taking the ownership of the company.